mde-docs/mde-docs.github.io/mde-docs-site/docs/yamtl.md

     1. Matched input elements should only be defined for matching objects that are not related to each other through references (if they are then they should be defined as derived elements instead).

     2. Local element filter conditions should be opted for instead of global rule filter conditions to help the matching algorithm remove invalid matches as soon as possible (reduces execution time).

+    3. Once it is known that only unique matches are found within a model for a given set of rules, the model transformation containing them can be executed more efficiently by disabling the uniqueness correctness check with `YAMTLModule::setEnableCorrectnessCheck(false)`.

 YAMTL"s pattern matcher can be used to implement model queries.
 A model query is a rule that only has an input pattern and that may have a final action block `endWith(<ACTION>)`: